How to refer to Group Rehabilitation

 • Your patient has a specific and essential functional task they are struggling to return to.

-• You may have a patient who has applied for benefits and has been turned down but you feel they are entitled to receive it.
-These patients can be seen for a one off assessment that aims to establish their functional capacity and provide them with evidence for their appeal.
+• You may have a patient who has applied for benefits and has been turned down, but you feel they are entitled to receive it.
+These patients can be seen for a one-off assessment that aims to establish their functional capacity and provide them with evidence for their appeal.

 Potential interventions

-• ‘Work Hardening’/ Vocational rehabilitation to improve tolerance to specific work related activities.
+• ‘Work Hardening’ - Vocational Rehabilitation to improve tolerance to specific work related activities.

-• Functional Capacity type assessment to explore employability.
+• Functional capacity type assessment to explore employability.

-• Workplace assessment or one off assessment for advice regarding work and ability to perform specific work related tasks.
+• Workplace assessment or one-off assessment for advice regarding work and ability to perform specific work related tasks.

 • Splinting – please note this is not a stand-alone intervention but can be used within a package of care.

-• A short course of rehabilitation that seeks to improve their ability to complete a specific functional task through exercise and activity simulation.
+• A short course of rehabilitation that seeks to improve ability to complete a specific functional task through exercise and activity simulation.
 This may also involve provision of assistive equipment if appropriate.

 Referral form